Debanjan-C/DATA-690-WANG/Course-Notes.md

 - In other languages, the list `[1, 2, 3]` would be copied into b.
 However, in python, both *a* and *b* refer to the same object or the original list  `[1, 2, 3]`.
 They point to the list instead of copying it into the object.
 - If you bind a new object to a variable inside a specific function, the change will not be reflected in parent scope.
 It is therefore possible to alter the internals mutable arguments.

+- `'5' + 5` - We cannot add a string to an int data type.
+We will get a *TypeError*.